Discover Florida Home Insurance Quotes: What Homeowners Need to Know

 Wind mitigation credits can dramatically reduce your premium.
 Discounts apply for:

-- Impact-resistant windows or shutters
+- Impact‑resistant windows or shutters (opening protection)

-- Roof-to-wall connections
+- Roof‑to‑wall connections (guide)

-- Secondary water resistance
+- Secondary water resistance (SWR explained)

-- Newer roofs with proper nailing patterns
+- Newer roofs with proper nailing patterns (roof deck attachment)

 4. Understand Your Deductible Options